fboes/aerofly-patterns/README.md

                             Default value: 10
   --distance=..
 Initial distance from airport in Nautical Miles.
                             Default value: 8
+  --prefer-rwy=..
+Comma-separated list of runway names which are preferred if wind is indecisive.
+                            Example value: 24,33
   --directory, -d           Create files in a subdirectory instead of current directory.
   --geojson, -g             Create a GeoJSON file.
   --readme, -r              Create a `README.md`.